Jesus (1979 film): International versions

 Regarding its worldwide spread and translations, Eshleman states, "People ask 'Why do you go to those far away places?'
 It's because those people haven't had a chance.
 That's all we want to do - to give them a chance to hear the message of Christ in an understandable language near where they live."
 John Meyer, one of the team members who has helped distributing and translating the film, has said, "I'm willing to lay down my life for Jesus, should it come to that," he told the documentary maker Sehgal.
 "So if there's a recording in a war-torn country, I'm more than willing to go.
 Or anywhere else, to be honest."

-Incidentally, American aid workers in Afghanistan, who hadn't been working for the Jesus film project, were arrested by the Taliban in 2001 for showing the film to a family there.
-They were ultimately rescued by US Marines, and president George W. Bush welcomed them back to America, saying: "It's been an uplifting experience to talk to these courageous souls".
+American aid workers in Afghanistan, who had not been working for the Jesus Film Project, were arrested by the Taliban in 2001 for screening the film to a family there.
+They were ultimately rescued by US Marines.
+President George W. Bush welcomed them back to America, saying: "It's been an uplifting experience to talk to these courageous souls".

+In the Philippines, the film is traditionally aired every Holy Week yearly (except in 2020 and in 2021, when the film was aired on GTV) on GMA Network, since it premiered on March 29, 2018, and is dubbed in Filipino, along with its children's counterpart, The Story of Jesus for Children.